Choristoneura fumiferana: Local or regional dispersal

 After the eggs hatch, first-instar caterpillars will disperse from the oviposition site throughout the tree or stand using silk strands.
 They are sometimes carried further by the wind.
 In early May, the second-instar larvae emerge and disperse to host trees.
 The majority of larval mortality occurs during fall and spring dispersal.

 Eastern spruce budworm moths are strong fliers and disperse in exodus in the evening.
 They can fly at elevations over 100 meters before going to a new site, which is typically only 50 to 100 kilometers downwind, but can sometimes be up to 450 km away.
 After depositing some eggs at the first dispersion site, female moths may emigrate and lay eggs at multiple sites.
 Factors controlling budworm flight during dispersal include meteorological conditions and temperature.
 Moths will not disperse when the temperature is below 14°C or above 30°C. When the temperature drops below 14°C mid-flight, the moth will fold its wings and descend from the sky.

 Long distance migration

-Long distance migration of the spruce budworm does occur as they can disperse across distances ranging from 20 to 450 km.
+Long-distance migration of the spruce budworm does occur as they can disperse across distances ranging from 20 to 450 km.
 In northern Minnesota, spruce budworm moths emigrate to the east lakeshore of Lake Superior in Ontario, Canada, because of seasonal changes.
 Dispersal is influenced heavily by temperature as low temperatures can slow down both take off and arrival.
 Other factors include dispersal direction, precipitation, altitude, and wind flow.
 It is likely that mass exoduses of the C. fumiferana over long distances are a result of food shortage in the local area.
+The spruce budworm atmospheric transport model provides daily updated simulations of spruce budworm mass migrations across eastern North America.